scottmries/UrbaneDictionary/README.md

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Term Likes and Dislikes (Opinions) (1 day)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 allows users to like and dislike Terms, and the number of likes and dislikes will display below each term.
+Likes and Dislikes will share a single set of CRUD functionality (Opinions), with a frontend for each.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Browse and Search Terms (1.5 days)

-Using the react-quill library (based on Quill.js), allow for complex styling of notes.
+Phase 4 introduces browsing functionality to Terms.
+Users can search for terms by a substring, or browse terms by their first letter.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Favorites and Sets of Favorites (2.5 days)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Phase 5 introduces three features.
+Users can connect their Facebook and Twitter accounts to Urbane Dictionary, allowing them to Like and Retweet them.
+Users can also create sets of favorites on Urbane Dictionary and add favorited terms to them.

 [Details][phase-five]

 ### Phase 6: Styling Cleanup and Seeding (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Phase 6 will finalize styling, adding modals for some form elements, and seed the database.

 ### Bonus Features (TBD)
-- [ ] Prettify transitions
+- [ ] Subterms: show definition on hover
-- [ ] Use javascript library for cleaner tag selection
+- [ ] Facebook Likes and Tweets
-- [ ] Changelogs for Notes
+- [ ] Add audio and video to terms, and attach YouTube links
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Vote on random terms
 - [ ] Multiple sessions

 [phase-one]: ./docs/phases/phase1.md